-6.3.1 Wellbeing Support
+6.3.1 Wellbeing and Student Support

-Wellbeing Support offers an access point to all Wellbeing services - following a short consultation, they will refer you to the most appropriate Wellbeing colleagues for support.
-In addition, the Wellbeing Support team offers advice and support appointments on a wide range of issues.
-If there is something troubling you, or hindering you from focusing on your studies you can talk to Wellbeing Support.
+Wellbeing and Student Support offers an access point to all Wellbeing services - following a short consultation, they will refer you to the most appropriate Wellbeing colleagues for support.
+In addition, Wellbeing and Student Support offers advice and support appointments on a wide range of issues.
+If there is something troubling you, or hindering you from focusing on your studies you can talk to Wellbeing.